Bryan Fairfax, 8th Lord Fairfax of Cameron: Revolutionary War

 When the Fairfax Resolves were debated in 1774, Fairfax corresponded with George Washington, the chairman of the committee considering the Resolves.

 Fairfax was torn over the question of American independence during the American Revolutionary War.
 In 1777, he tried to travel to England and was arrested in Lancaster, Pennsylvania for refusing to sign an oath of loyalty.
-He wrote to George Washington, who sent him a pass to allow him to travel between the lines.
-In New York, British officials also desired an oath of loyalty as a prerequisite for transit.
-Fairfax again refused and returned home.
+He wrote to George Washington, who sent him a pass to permit him to travel between the lines.
+After arriving in New York, British officials also sough an oath of loyalty as a prerequisite for transit.
+Fairfax again refused, and returned home.
 While en route, he visited Washington at Valley Forge.

 Correspondence with Washington

-When the Fairfax Resolves were debated in 1774, Fairfax sent letters to George Washington, the chairman of the committee considering the Resolves, giving reasons why they should not be adopted:
+When the Fairfax Resolves were debated in 1774, Fairfax sent the following letter to George Washington, the chairman of the committee considering the Resolves, giving reasons why they should not be adopted:

 For I think myself bound to oppose violent measures now.
 The entering upon a Plan of having no Trade would be an arduous undertaking.
 I mean if persisted in, and if once entered upon it ought to be strictly kept.
 I therefore think it would be more proper to try first what Effect a petition might have toward obtaining a repeal of the Duty.